kevork27/Bubble/README.md

 Go to the [Github](https://github.com/MilanParikh/Bubble.git) page and click the link in the top right.
 This should open a URL which you copy to your clipboard.

 In Android Studio: File -> New -> Project From Version Control -> Git.
 Enter the URL and click "Clone".

+## Built With:
+- Android Studio
+- Firebase

 ## Test Cases:

 - App opens in main page that shows songs in card stack orientation